-We first evaluated our method on clinically relevant classification tasks, including retinal disease classification from color fundus and OCT retinal images, as well as pneumonia detection from chest X-rays.
-For the fundus and OCT retinal datasets, both binary classification (\{0\} vs. \{1-4\} for fundus and Normal vs. Drusen for OCT) and multi-class classification tasks were considered, as reference labels were available.
-In contrast, the RSNA CXR dataset only included labels for pneumonia detection, restricting the evaluation to the binary task.
-For each CNN architecture, the \enquote{dense} model corresponds to our method without regularization ($\lambda_1 = \lambda_2 = 0$), while the \enquote{sparse} model is obtained by applying a lasso penalty ($\lambda_2 = 0$) and choosing an appropriate value for $\lambda_1$ (e.g. $\lambda_1=1.10^{-6}$ for VGG and $\lambda_1=5.10^{-5}$ for ResNet on the fundus dataset).
-The sparsity parameter was selected by balancing classification accuracy and AUC on the validation set (see Appendix \ref{suppl:binary-lasso-reg}).
+We first evaluated our method on clinically relevant binary classification tasks, including retinal disease classification from color fundus (\{0\} vs. \{1-4\}) and OCT retinal images (Normal vs. Drusen), as well as pneumonia detection from chest X-rays, using accuracy and AUC as primary metrics.
+For each CNN architecture, the $^\text{\enquote{SC}}$ model corresponds to our method without regularization ($\lambda_1 = \lambda_2 = 0$), while its \enquote{$\ell_1$} variant is obtained by applying a lasso penalty ($\lambda_2 = 0$) and choosing an appropriate value for $\lambda_1$ (e.g. $\lambda_1=1.10^{-6}$ for VGG and $\lambda_1=5.10^{-5}$ for ResNet on the fundus dataset).
+The sparsity parameter was selected by balancing classification accuracy and AUC on the validation set (Appendix \ref{suppl:binary-lasso-reg}).

-Our results show that SoftCAM models, which use explicit self-explainable class evidence maps, preserve classification performance comparable to their corresponding black-box counterparts (Tab.\,\ref{tab1:classification}).
-Moreover, introducing the Lasso regularization penalty on the class evidence map did not significantly degrade performance; in some cases, it even led to slight improvement.
+Our results show that SoftCAM-based models (Tab.\,\ref{tab1:classification}), with explicit class evidence maps, preserve classification performance comparable to their corresponding black-box baselines.
+Moreover, introducing the lasso regularization on the class evidence map did not significantly degrade performance; in some cases, it even led to a slight improvement.
 These findings suggest that using convolutional layers in the classification head is an effective and promising approach for developing high-performing, self-explainable CNN models.